 Traumatic events have a way of sticking with a person.
 While we might traditionally associate the word trauma with tragic events like school shootings, combat or assault, the reality is that even the smallest of incidents can impact a person’s mental health.
 Car accidents are incredibly common, and so we often expect ourselves to simply shake off the psychological impact of being involved in one.
 Whether you’ve been in a fender bender or a serious, chain-reaction crash involving numerous vehicles, the impact can be significant.
 The effects of such an accident can stick with a person long after bruises have faded and repairs have been made, and often the mental aspects of the car accident injuries are much longer lasting than the physical.

 PTSD and Car Accident Victims

 Post-traumatic stress disorder is frequently associated with soldiers who witness atrocities while fighting overseas.
 Sadly, they are far from the only victims of PTSD.
-Even those involved in the most minor of car crashes can find themselves struggling with the impact of their collision.
+Even those involved in the most minor of car crashes can find themselves struggling with PTSD after a car accident.
 After a wreck, a victim may find themselves battling anxious thoughts about driving again.
 The sounds of tires screeching or horns blaring is enough to trigger an accident victim’s anxiety.

 In some more severe cases, motorists involved in a wreck may avoid driving altogether.
 The simple act of getting behind the wheel and driving alongside other vehicles can be overwhelming for those who have vivid memories of their own collision.
 Even those drivers who do brave the roads again are often on edge when they take to the street, startling easily at potential causes of crashes.